 message headers.
 Binary log transaction compression can be

-worth enabling in combination with connection compression if
+enabled in combination with connection compression if you need

-you need to save storage space as well as network bandwidth.
+to save storage space as well as network bandwidth.
+For more

 Section 4.2.8, “Connection Compression Control”.